Glass transition: Time-temperature superposition and master curves

-Time temperature superposition curve is a very powerful tool for the analysis of polymeric and rheological materials near the glass transition temperature.
-One of the key uses of time temperature superposition (TTS) curves it to extrapolate the long term viscoelastic behavior of materials using the experimental data for the short term viscoelastic behavior of materials.
-Therefore, it can provide key information for the design of polymeric materials over varying time scales and temperature scales (including the glass transition temperature.).
+A time-temperature superposition curve is a tool for analyzing polymeric and rheological materials near their glass-transition temperatures.
+One use of time-temperature superposition (TTS) curves is to extrapolate the long-term viscoelastic behavior of materials from experimental data on their short-term viscoelastic behavior.
+Therefore, TTS curves can provide information for the design of polymeric materials across varying time and temperature scales, including temperatures near the glass-transition temperature.

-As a class of materials, TTS curves are very useful for understanding the behavior of polymeric materials because of their viscoelastic behavior where the flow and the deformation of the material is dependent on both the time and temperature of the material.
+TTS curves can be used to understand the behavior of polymeric materials because these materials are viscoelastic.
+Their flow and deformation depend on both time and temperature.
 For example, consider the behavior of a typical polymer subjected to a constant load.
-You would expect the strain/ deformation of the materials increases with time as the system tends to minimize local stresses by rearranging the molecular configuration.
-Therefore, any short term measurements of the mechanical performance will provide a significantly lower or higher value depending on the property being measured.
-One method to determine the desired properties/ mechanical performance of the material is to study the behavior of the material at the exact temperature or time period that is of interest.
-However, if the time periods or temperatures required are very high, this method can quickly become very expensive in terms of time consumed and the cost.
-Therefore, TTS curves provide an excellent tool to effectively predict the long term rheology of polymeric materials utilizing data for their short term behavior.
+The strain, or deformation, of the material is expected to increase over time as the system tends to minimize local stresses through rearrangements of its molecular configuration.
+Therefore, short-term measurements of mechanical performance may yield lower or higher values, depending on the property being measured.
+One method for determining the mechanical properties of a material is to study its behavior at the temperature of interest over the desired time period.
+However, if the required time periods are long or the temperatures are high, this method can become costly.
+Therefore, TTS curves are useful for predicting the long-term rheological behavior of polymeric materials based on data obtained from short-term measurements.

 Time temperature superposition curves, which is also known as the method of reduced variables is based on two key principles/ assumptions.
 The first assumption is that an increase in temperature results in an increase in the frequency with which molecular rearrangements occur in viscoelastic materials.
 Therefore, at high temperatures, the deformation and strain will vary at a much higher rate than at relatively low temperatures.
 The second assumption is that there is a direct equivalency between the temperature and time (frequency).
 In other words, the effects of increasing the temperature are directly equivalent to the effects of increasing the time scale in terms of their impact on the viscoelastic behavior of polymeric materials.
 Therefore, if the deformation and strain behavior of a polymeric material are collected over a small time period at a high temperature, the resulting data can be shifted to determine the behavior of the material for a specific temperature over a much larger time scale.
 This resultant curve which is determined after the shifting is known as the master curve.
 There are numerous different models which can be utilized to determine the amount of shift required to project the experimental curve in order to arrive at the master curve.
 However, the two most common models are the Williams Landels Ferry (WLF) model and the Arrhenius equation.